Jubayet1/Jubayet1/README.md

 # Hi there 👋
-📫 finding new things of developing a web site everyday
+📫 Finding new things of developing a web site everyday
-⚡ trying to become a full stack developer
+⚡ Trying to become a full stack developer
-👯 a team player
+👯 A team player
 😄 How to reach me: Tweeter, LinkedIn, FB